Institute for Justice: Activism and coalitions

 The institute maintains training programs, activism networks, and partnerships with other organizations.

 The IJ Clinic on Entrepreneurship is a joint project of the Institute for Justice and the University of Chicago Law School.
 The clinic provides free legal services for startups and other entrepreneurs in economically disadvantaged communities in the Chicago area.

 The organization provides educational opportunities for law students, such as a yearly conference for law students at George Washington University.
 According to the Institute for Justice, participants in the conference, along with the organization's former law clerks and interns, can join the institute's "Human Action Network".
 The institute offers to match network members with volunteer and pro-bono opportunities in their local communities.
 The organization also recruits volunteers for its "Liberty in Action" project, for support activism by non-lawyers.
 The institute founded the Castle Coalition in 2002 to provide more specific tools for activists in the area of eminent domain abuse.

 Finances

 IJ operates as a 501(c)(3) tax-exempt nonprofit.
 Charity Navigator has given the institute a four-star rating (out of four) for financial transparency and efficiency in each year since it began evaluating charities in 2001.
+At its founding, the Institute received $350,000/year from Charles Koch.

 According to the institute, 85 percent of contributions in 2012 came from individuals, with 14 percent coming from foundations and 1 percent coming from businesses.
 As of 2005, IJ did not actively solicit corporate donations.
 According to information provided to the Internal Revenue Service, the organization spent about $12.8 million in the fiscal year ending June 2013.
 In that year, 83.2% of money spent went to the programs and services the institute delivers, with the rest going to administrative expenses (9.4%) and fund-raising expenses (7.2%).